neurobot-ai/neurobot_sdk_demo/README.md

 ### 1： Directly use an executable file to predict
 - This example is in dictionary **detectEnvironmentAndPredict**.
 - This example supports environment detection and outputs an executable file.
 With environment detection, It can detect whether your computer is capable to use our model, including the following information.
-And the first two are necessary, and others are recommended.
+And the first three are necessary, and others are recommended.
   - Configuration file And model file exist.
   - The system is a Windows 64 bit version.
+  - NVIDIA graphics card and driver are installed.
   - Turn off firewall And antivirus software.
   - CPU is with Intel main frequency 2.5GHZ 6-core and above versions.
   - System memory is greater than 8GB.